 Write About Sickness, a Poetry Prompt from Fred Marchant's Suffolk Workshop

-Workshops with Fred always enlighten and enliven my creativity.
+Workshops with Fred always enlighten me.
+They enliven my creativity.
 Every poem I start in his workshops gets me on a writing roll, and I’ll post up on r/warriorwriters a revision of the poem that I started at his workshop last Wednesday.
 His topic for Warrior Writers last week was sickness.

 “All of us have been touched in some way or another by illness,” he said.
 “Whether it’s yourself, or a friend, or a family member, or all of those, we all are touched by illness at some point in our lives.”

 A very small group of us met at the Suffolk Poetry Center in a back corner of the upper floor of the library, that rainy evening, kicking off our fall workshop series.
 To inspire us to create some new work, he passed out a sheaf of poems: Bess, by William E. Stafford; The Mistress Speaks, by Cathy Strisek; What Does Your Seeing Want?, by Joan Houlihan; Hospital Writing Workshop, by Rafael Campo; 1994, by Lucille Clifton; Cachexia and Afternoon, by Max Ritvo.
 I won’t post all of those poems here, but one that particularly captured my attention, one that’s invaded my thoughts in the week since, anticipates a poet’s death: